Chicago teachers to strike in nation’s 3rd largest district

 Breakfast and lunch will be served, but all after-school activities and school buses are suspended in the district serving more than 300,000 students.

-“We’ve put together a really comprehensive plan for the students,” Jackson said.
-“We will make sure they are safe and they have a productive day.”

-Also striking will be 7,000 support staffers, whose union also failed to reach a contract agreement.

-Before the strike announcement, June Davis said if teachers walked out, she would likely send her 7-year-old son, Joshua, to his usual elementary school — Smyth Elementary on the city’s South Side where almost all students are low-income and minority.
+June Davis said if teachers strike, she would likely send her 7-year-old son, Joshua, to his usual elementary school — Smyth Elementary on the city’s South Side where almost all students are low-income and minority.

 Davis, 38, said she would otherwise have to take her son to his grandmother’s in a southern suburb, requiring an hourlong trip on a regional bus line.